tlshaheen/api_docs/doc/people_api.md

 * `county_district` - district field
 * `county_file_id` - this person’s ID from a county voter file
 * `created_at` - timestamp representing when this person was created in the nation
-* `custom_values` - this values in custom fields associated with this person
 * `demo` - Asian, Black, Hispanic, White, Other, Unknown
 * `do_not_call` - this is a boolean flag that lets us know if this person is on a do not call list
 * `do_not_contact` - this is a boolean flag that lets us know if this person is on a do not contact list